 HUD often accepts offers between 85% and 88% of the list price.
 That’s a good frame of reference when developing your bid unless, of course, someone comes in with a higher offer.
 If the property has been on the market for several months, you definitely have more leverage in making a lower offer.

 Your deposit will generally range from $500 – $2,000.
 Your mortgage payments will depend on how much your down payment is.
 The higher your down payment amount, the lower your mortgage payments will be.
 Closing costs usually average to be about 3-4% of the purchase price of a home.
 However, if you buy a HUD home, HUD may pay most of your closing costs.

 Assessing Risks and Rewards in ‘As-Is’ HUD Home Sales

 That’s because, unlike most regular listings, HUD homes are sold as-is.
 So, regardless of what work needs to be done, HUD will not take care of it to sell the house.
 But, of course, this is typically true of any foreclosed property.

 That’s why it’s vital to have an inspection completed before you make an offer.
 Unlike other buying processes, you should have the inspection done first.
 Then, use it to inform your bid offer because you can’t renegotiate based on the results.

 It’s definitely worth spending a couple of hundred dollars to ensure the needed renovations are within your scope.

-Pros of Buying a HUD Home
+Pros and Cons of Buying a HUD Home

 You don’t need your full offer price in cash; in fact, you can use just about any loan type.
 The trick is to make sure the home’s condition qualifies for the loan type’s eligibility requirements.